MarcinGrzeszczak-Applications/Korektor-Graficzny/README.md

   Application to listening music with created your own equalizer profile.

-# 2. Detailed descriptions activities and features
+# 2. Detailed description of activities and features

   ## 2.1 Start activit
    In this activity you can start listening music with new equalizer profile by clicking on Start button.